chemfiles/chemfiles/doc/devdoc/internals.rst

 Classes organisation
 --------------------

-Chemharp is written in C++11, in an object-oriented fashion.
+Chemfiles is written in C++11, in an object-oriented fashion.
 In addition to the :ref:`5 public classes <classes-reference>`, other classes are used.
 A ``Trajectory`` is built on the top of two other classes: a :ref:`File <file-class>` and  a :ref:`Format <format-class>`.
 The ``File`` classes provides IO operation, and the